- Suspension Lights : Marset

-Architect In Charge: Francisco Serradilla, Antonio Rentero
+- Architect In Charge : Francisco Serradilla, Antonio Rentero

-From the architect.
+Text description provided by the architects.
 It is always tricky to understand how some properties in London turn out as they do.
 Even with the help of the amazing site, www.british-history.ac.uk, which details the history of the development of nearly every street in London, you still can’t quite fathom why someone would divide up what should have been a gracious first floor drawing room into an awkward galley kitchen with a more than four metre high ceiling, and then a long and narrow but again very high living room.
 At the rear of the flat on two floors, were a warren of dark bedrooms and bathrooms.
 This was the flat in a Kensington street at the time we were asked to redesign it.

 It appears that the development, which started back in 1875, took some years to get off the ground because the land freeholders were Chilean and the lack of email in those days slowed down the transactions.
 The materials of Portland stone and the “Best White Suffolk Brick” (rather than the then more fashionable red bricks) did not guarantee good sales (maybe it was the lack of gardens at the rear?) and as the development progressed with little commercial success some of the buildings which were intended as elegant six storey single homes, were then split into flats and part of the street was turned into mansion blocks.
 We have not been able to work out when the building we worked on was converted into flats (during the housing crisis of the immediate post-war period?) but whenever it was done, it was a pretty poor job.